 How much does a Environmental Project Manager make?

-An Environmental Project Manager plays a crucial role in ensuring that projects meet environmental standards.
-They earn a competitive salary that reflects their responsibility and expertise.
-The average yearly salary for this role stands at $100,960, with salaries ranging from around $51,000 to $166,500.
+Environmental Project Managers play a key role in ensuring that projects meet environmental standards.
+They earn a respectable salary for their expertise.
+The average yearly salary for this role is $101,657.
+This number can vary based on several factors.

 What are the highest paying cities for a Environmental Project Manager?